dynatrace-oss/barista/libs/barista-components/table/README.md

 ### Simple

 By setting the `showExportButton` input to `true`, an `dtContextDialog` button is added just below the table, or in line with pagination if present.
-This dialog contains at least 2 buttons:
+Alternatively, you may set it to `visible` or `table` to only show those buttons.
+Developers should prefer `true` over the alternatives as it gives the user the most value; however, limiting the output may be desirable if there are, for example, many columns in the table data which should not be exported.
+This dialog can contain up to 2 buttons:

 - **Export table data** which triggers a download of the currently filtered data as shown, without regard for pagination.